-I truly hope you had fun seeing my blanket chest makeover AND got inspired to give DIY a try.
+In conclusion, my hope is that you are inspired to give DIY a try.
 Do pin and share to inspire others too!

-Up next, in answering your many requests, I’m sharing a quick-fix breakfast that is sure to nourish and tickled your taste buds.
+Up next, I’m sharing a quick-fix breakfast that is sure to nourish and tickle your taste buds.
 And it’s grain-free!
 See my recipes here.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now, time to head below for more fun!